 If you are travelling to Europe the EU has published useful information for travellers on the European website.

 I am going abroad, what do I need to do about immunisations?

 If you are planning a holiday abroad and think you may need vaccinations or Malaria tablets please give yourself at least 6 weeks for your vaccine planning.
-You will need to have your appointment at least 4 weeks before your departure date in order to give enough time for us to complete your course of jabs.
+We do not offer travel vaccination at the practice currently.
+We may review this in the future.
+Apologise for any inconvenience caused.

 This website will advise you which immunisations you need and whether you need to take malaria protection for the countries you are visiting.

-You can also visit the Liverpool school of tropical medicine for vaccines.
+You can also contact the Liverpool school of tropical medicine for vaccines.
 Tel: 0151 705 3223